kubernetes-sigs/blob-csi-driver/README.md

 **WARNING**: This driver is in ALPHA currently.
 Do NOT use this driver in a production environment in its current state.

 ### About
-This driver allows Kubernetes to use [Azure Blob storage](https://github.com/Azure/azure-storage-fuse), csi plugin name: `blobfuse.csi.azure.com`
+This driver allows Kubernetes to use [azure-storage-fuse](https://github.com/Azure/azure-storage-fuse), csi plugin name: `blobfuse.csi.azure.com`

 ### Project Status
 Status: Aplha